The Paths of Sin

 Disqualifications of Elders

 Deceivers will tell you that God gave them their calling and office and that makes it without repentance.
 Which is not what that verse means.
-They will tell you that because God chose them that you have to thereof accept and stay with them – no matter what wickedness they do.
+Since they are without understand they don’t know that [Rom 1:31].
+They will tell you that because God chose them that you have to thereof accept and stay with them – no matter what wickedness you see them do.
 Because surely God knew they were going to do that.
 Which is the point.
 God did know they were going to do that and that is why God never chose them to be what they say they are.
-Their fruit witnesses against them [Mt 7:15-20] They were never called of God, they made themselves out to be some great one.
+Their fruit witnesses against them [Mt 7:15-20] that they were never called of God.
+They made themselves out to be some great one.
 Which is the means whereby they deceive people.
 [Acts 8:9-11]

 IF they are blameless, the husband of one wife, have faithful, not unruly children, not self-willed, not soon angry, not given to wine, no striker (even verbally), not given to obtaining money.
 On the contrary, a lover of hospitality and of good men, sober, just, HOLY, temperate.
 Holding to the faithful word of the gospel and sound doctrine and not changing it from what they have been taught.
 Not an unruly (will not be ruled over, rather makes themselves the ruler) and vain talker using words to deceive.
 [Titus 1:6-16]